CLRX/CLRX-mirror/doc/AmdAbi.md

 UAVID+1 id.
 By default UAVID=11 (or for driver older than 1384.xx UAVID=9).
 By default 10th entry is reserved for global data constant buffer.
 9th entry is reserved for printf buffer.
-First eight entries is write only image descriptors if defined.
+First eight entries are write only image descriptors if defined.

 Read only image descriptors stored in resource table.
 Constant buffer descriptors (0 and 1) stored in const buffer tables